mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 The same thing for rendering galleries

-Here is an exemple with Creative theme :
+Here is an example with Creative theme :

 <p class="center" markdown="1">
 ![Gallery advanced](/assets/presta-cms-media/block-gallery.jpg)